 Time allotment: 120 min

-Question types: Data structures focused questions that can be completed with your choice programming language.
+Question types: Data structures–focused questions that can be completed using any chosen programming language.

 Math and programing challenge